jettdembin/boostrap/README.md

 Bootstrap Practice

-This is a practice website created from a code-aalong video in order to see what bootsrap has to offer.
+This is a practice website created from a code-along video in order to see what bootsrap has to offer.

 Credit goes to Traversey Media